How to Overcome Food Addiction?

 #1 Find Out What Kind Of Eating Is Right For You

 There is no singular “right” answer when it comes to healthy eating, so it is important that you figure out what is best for you.
-The factors that impact this include your levels of the essential nutrients as determined from blood testing, your activity level, your lifestyle, food allergies and intolerances, medical conditions and medications, and religious restrictions on food.
+The factors that impact this include your levels of the essential nutrients as determined by blood testing, your activity level, your lifestyle, food allergies and intolerances, medical conditions and medications, and religious restrictions on food.

 By gaining an understanding of what constitutes healthy eating for you, you can have a better sense of what groceries you should be stocking up on.
 If the particular foods that fuel your food addiction are not easily available to you, you are less likely to fall into the addictive patterns that you are trying to break.